 Instrument rental or purchase must be arranged by the parents of the student.
 Depending on the instrument, skills required may be outside the scope of our program.

 Questions regarding band should be directed to Pastor Erroll.

 Spiritual and moral values are taught through dramatic presentations.
 This very popular course is offered as a Fine Arts elective for upper grade students but has a limited number of seats available.
 Credits (2 or 4) may be given to students who qualify.

 This course is also a Fine Arts elective for upper grade students and has a limited number of seats available.
 Projects range over a variety of mediums and complexity.
 There is also an art club that meets after school for elementary age students.

 Our Haskap berries program is an exciting new adventure this school year.
 We have planted Haskap bushes on our property and are integrating the growth and care for the plants and product into our curriculum.
 More info on this program will be coming soon.

 Each year, PCS sponsors four adventure races in the Chetwynd area.
 One to three member teams compete in a race involving up to three disciplines: running, mountain biking, and canoeing.
 See here for more information.

-In the spring of 2018, PCS plans to offer a mission trip experience for students in grades 9 – 12 who have sufficient academic standing.
+In the spring of 2019, PCS is offering a mission trip experience for students in grades 9 – 12 who have sufficient academic standing.
 Details regarding this trip will be shared with interested students and their parents as the information becomes available.
-Interested students should speak to Pastor Erroll or Mr. Shankel.
+Interested students should speak to Pastor D. or Mr. Shankel.